espocrm/espocrm/README.md

 ### Documentation

-The documentation for administrators, users and developers is available [here](https://docs.espocrm.com).
+See the [documentation](https://docs.espocrm.com) for administrators, users and developers.

 ### Bug reporting

-Create a GitHub issue [here](https://github.com/espocrm/espocrm/issues/new/choose) or post on our [forum](https://forum.espocrm.com/forum/bug-reports).
+Create a [GitHub issue](https://github.com/espocrm/espocrm/issues/new/choose) or post on our [forum](https://forum.espocrm.com/forum/bug-reports).

-### Installing the stable version
+### Installing stable version

 See the on instructions installation: